ikjordan/picozx81/README.md

 4. Due to the low speed of the ZX8x cassette interface, files can take many minutes to load and save when `LoadUsingROM` and `SaveUsingROM` is enabled
 5. On devices that support both HDMI and LineOut sound, the HDMI sound build also routes cassette sounds (at maximum volume) over the LineOut port.
 This makes it easier to send sounds to a real ZX81
 6. A mono plug must be used for the RP2350PC LineIn connection.
 A stereo input will result in garbled data being received by the emulator.
 If a PC is used as the source of the sound data, consider using a stereo to mono converter cable
+7. The ZX80 appears more "deaf" compared to a ZX81.
+Programs have been successfully loaded onto a ZX80 clone (Minstrel 2) using the Pimoroni VGA and DVI boards.
+These boards have dedicated I2S outputs, which can produce a louder signal than the other supported boards that rely on PWM GPIO sound output.
+The PWM based boards can successfully load to a ZX81, but not a ZX80

 #### Examples